CANADA STOCKS-Futures higher as oil prices rise

 ANALYST RESEARCH HIGHLIGHTS

-Aecon Group Inc : CIBC raises target price to C$17 from C$16
+Black Diamond Group : RBC cuts target price to C$6.50 from C$7; rating "sector perform"

-Semafo Inc : RBC raises target price to C$5 from C$4.25; rating "sector perform"
+Canadian Natural Resources : CIBC ups target price to C$40 from C$36; rating "sector outperformer"

-Lundin Mining Corp : Berenberg starts with "hold" rating; target price C$4
+SNC-Lavalin Group Inc : CIBC raises target price to C$48 from C$47

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: